Unable to change own username through web UI

 2) Should they be allowed ?

-#11 Updated by Daniel Lobato Garcia almost 2 years ago
+#11 Updated by Daniel Lobato Garcia about 2 years ago

 Rahul, No need for a new ticket.